-At NIMFEA after the production of the panels, there were difficulties with the purchase of soil, that was necessary to fill the citellarium, and only when the place is ready the permission can be requested, that could take 3-4 months.
-Due to the delays in the breeding, no S. citellus were placed in it therefore some C. cricetus and L. europeus were introduced to the public.
+At NIMFEA after the production of the panels, there were difficulties with the purchase of soil, that was necessary to fill the citellarium, and only when the place was ready the permission could be requested, that could take 3-4 months.
+Due to the delays in the breeding, no S. citellus were placed in it, therefore in the beginning some C. cricetus and L. europeus were introduced to the public.